 There's often a lot of similarities between streaming DACs and headphone DACs – the latter will often have some kind of wireless tech in these days, but may only include regular USB DAC functionality.
 They're also generally designed to be smaller, and may not include a full suite of connectivity, focusing instead on headphone jacks only.
 Our selection here is geared towards a hi-fi setup.

 What is the best streaming DAC?

-It doesn’t look much, but the Yamaha WXAD-10 is a superb value upgrade to your music system.
-It supports hi-res audio, allows the possibility of Sonos-like multi-room and is compatible with every streaming service most people could possibly want, from Spotify to Qobuz, Apple AirPlay to Bluetooth.
+The Yamaha WXAD-10 is another superb value upgrade to your music system.
+It supports hi-res audio, allows the possibility of Sonos-like multi-room and is compatible with every streaming service most people could possibly want, from Spotify to Qobuz, to Apple AirPlay and even Bluetooth.